MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Denodo.md

    ![Denodo SSO using Kerberos.](./media/denodo/DenodoSSO.png)

    There are two options for enabling SSO: **Use SSO via Kerberos for DirectQuery queries** and **Use SSO via Kerberos for DirectQuery And Import queries**.
-If you're working with DirectQuery based reports, both options use the SSO credentials of the user that signs in to the Power BI service.
-The difference comes when you work with import based reports.
+If you're working with _DirectQuery_ based reports, both options use the SSO credentials of the user that signs in to the Power BI service.
+The difference comes when you work with _Import_ based reports.
 In this scenario, the former option uses the credentials entered in the data source page (**Username** and **Password** fields), while the latter uses the credentials of the dataset owner.

    It's important to note that there are particular prerequisites and considerations that you must take into account in order to use the Kerberos-based SSO.
 Some of these essential requirements are: